jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 discussed in this article.
 For example, if using the same type of data, we could treat the first deviation time as a censoring time, when a static intervention where the patient remains on treatment at each visit is used.
 Incorporating the visitation times as a time-varying covariate would likely yield an analysis similar to the one presented here.
+This would yield identification formulas that are identical to the one presented in @ryalenPotentialOutcomes, but for a potentially different target parameter, but would require that the total compensator such that the compensator has no discrete points.

-Alternatively, a stochastic intervention could be considered, where both the timing of visits and the decisions surrounding them are intervened upon, so that the timing of visitation events is the same as in the observational data.
+Alternatively, a stochastic
+intervention could be considered, where both the timing of visits and the decisions surrounding them are intervened upon, so that the timing of visitation events is the same as in the observational data.
 However, such interventions may be difficult to incorporate into a potential outcomes framework.